surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 -   <b> Referred: </b> on selecting the referred checkbox the following lookup will extract the data based on the previously created lookup for which the referred checkbox is enabled.

 For instance:
-In below example we are selecting referred checkbox for Lookup <b>Stationcode</b> and mention below cod
+In below example we are selecting referred checkbox for Lookup-1 and mention a suitable query for Lookup-2  as shown in

 ## Report Listeners